Magnetostrictive composite inspection for structural health monitoring commended at Tech Briefs Design the Future design Contest

 - There is a high cost for automated visual systems

-- It is inaccurate if damage is not visible on the surface, or subsurface, making visual inspection inappropriate
+- It is inaccurate if the damage is not visible on the surface/subsurface, making visual inspection inadequate

 - It is challenging for mid-flight or in-line inspection.